camjackson/tdd-lecture-demos/README.md

 Coding demos to teach TDD, stubbing, and mocking

 ## TODO:
-  * Remove the tests for demo 1
+  * Re-set all demos back to empty, so we can write them from scratch in the lecture

 ## DEMO 1: Unit testing (Divider)
   * Pre-written implementation of `int divide(int, int)`